MMARC VE Exam Applicant Information

 License Renewals for Individuals

 The LARC-VEC Form 605 can be used at exam sessions for individuals to apply for license renewals.
 We will computer-generate LARC-VEC Form 605 for you at most MMARC exam sessions even if you bring a filled out one with you.
 A government-issued photo ID is required.
 Licenses can only be renewed during the 90-day period prior to the license expiration date, or within the 2-year grace period following the expiration date.
 If your license is within the 2-year grace period, you may not transmit on the air until your license has been renewed.
 We cannot issue or renew club call signs.
-We cannot issue vanity call signs.
+We can renew, but not issue vanity call signs.

 Name and Mailing Address Changes